 Bitesize DITA is written by Rachel Johnston, Mekon.

-This month Variation in product names, product families, branding, and functionality across similar manual sets has always been a headache for technical authors.
+Variation in product names, product families, branding, and functionality across similar manual sets has always been a headache for technical authors.
 When Help Authoring Tools first featured conditional text it seemed like a godsend.
 But, when the only tool you have is a hammer, everything looks like a nail and authors found that conditions rapidly got out of hand.
-As the only way to manage content variation, authors were forced to use conditions to manage a whole array of complex single-sourcing scenarios via a rainbow of colour coding and a profusion of check boxes.
+As conditions were a primary way to manage content variation, authors were forced to use them to manage a whole array of complex single-sourcing scenarios via a rainbow of colour coding and a profusion of check boxes.
 Knowing which set of conditions to apply to get a particular result became folkloric knowledge that authors would accrue over time and that new authors would have to pick up as they went along.

 DITA is a bigger and deeper toolbox, and over the next few Bitesize DITA articles we’ll be looking at the options for managing conditions in a sane and sensible way.